mihaimihaila/frenzygames/docs/missing-puzzle-packs.md

 # Missing Puzzle Packs

-Author: *Mihai*, last modified: _12/12/2020_
+Author: *Mihai*, last modified: _04/01/2024_

 ---

-Occasionally, **Microsoft Store** causes missing puzzle packs.
-The puzzles are __not__ lost and you will be able to continue playing them.
+**Microsoft Store** sometimes causes missing puzzle packs.
+The puzzles are __not__ lost.

+You will be able to continue playing the puzzles following one of these solutions.
-Try the following solutions:

 ## Solution 1: Restart Your Computer